The Last Spritz

 Which lasts longer on skin?

-Comparable longevity — both run 7-9 hours on skin.
-Y EDP's sage-suede base anchors it well; BdC's sandalwood-cedar foundation is similarly dependable.
-Neither is a performance beast, but both are reliable daily drivers that won't disappear by noon.
+BdC has the slight longevity edge — it sits in the 8–10 hour tier where Y EDP runs 6–8 on most skin.
+Y EDP’s sage-suede base anchors it well; BdC’s sandalwood-cedar foundation is the more dependable long-hold.
+Neither is a performance beast, but both are reliable daily drivers that won’t disappear by noon.

 Is Bleu de Chanel boring?

-It's a fair charge that misses the point.
-Bleu de Chanel is deliberately inoffensive, which is a feature when you're wearing it in six different social contexts a week.
-'Boring' is what you call it when you've never been in a room where someone's Sauvage was too loud.
-Safe isn't boring — it's legible.
+It’s a fair charge that misses the point.
+Bleu de Chanel is deliberately inoffensive, which is a feature when you’re wearing it in six different social contexts a week.
+Safe isn’t boring — it’s legible.
 Y EDP is more interesting; BdC is more useful.

 Do YSL Y EDP and Bleu de Chanel smell similar?